- Ph.D., management, Georgia Tech

 - creating value through entrepreneurship

-From 1999 to 2012, he served as the Catherine W. and Edwin A. Wahlen Professor of Management, as well as in a number of leadership roles, at Georgia Tech.
-Previous to his time at Georgia Tech, he served on the faculty at Louisiana State University.
+Nate Bennett, Ph.D., is a professor of management and the faculty director of Robinson’s Executive MBA program.
+He joined Robinson’s faculty in summer 2012, after serving from 1999 to 2012 as the Catherine W. and Edwin A. Wahlen Professor of Management, as well as in a number of leadership roles, at Georgia Tech.

 He has published in many widely read resources for managers including the Harvard Business Review, Wall Street Journal, BusinessWeek.com and Forbes.com.
 He is co-author of two books, Riding Shotgun: The Role of the COO and Your Career Game: How Game Theory Can Help You Achieve Your Professional Goals.
-Both are books published by Stanford University Press.
-Additionally, his research has been published in respected scholarly journals such as Academy of Management Review, Academy of Management Journal, and Journal of Applied Psychology.
+Both were published by Stanford University Press.
+Additionally, his research has appeared in Academy of Management Review, Academy of Management Journal and Journal of Applied Psychology, as well as other academic outlets.

 Below is a sample list of Bennett’s recent publications.